TerryMcGinnis01/Senior-Design-Spring-2020/README.md

 Seeed-Grove-Sensor Folder:
   Contains Arduino code and LabVIEW vi to read CO2, temperature, and humidity from a single CO2 sensor.
 Updates will be made to accomodate reading multiple sensors, and disable the autocalibration function.

+SerialCommunication Folder:
+  Contains Arduino code and LabVIEW vi for basic serial communication between the two.